-Most families use student loans to cover the cost of college.
-But the confusion often lies in understanding how the funds are distributed.
-Are they paid directly to the student or are they transferred into an account?
+Most families use some student loans to cover the cost of college.
+But oftentimes there’s confusion on how the money is distributed.
+Are they paid directly to the student or are they transferred to the school?
 Are there any federal or private student loans that go directly to you?
+Here’s what you need to know about how student loan disbursement works.

 When you apply for a student loan, the lender will let you know if there are student loans that go directly to you.
 If the funds are paid to you directly, you will need to provide your bank details.
 If the funds are paid to the school, they will require your school’s account details.